 Credit Cards

 The easiest and quickest way to earn ThankYou points is through Citi credit card signup bonuses, category bonuses, and retention offers (call about once per year to ask if any offers are loaded to your cards).
-Below are the current Citi cards that earn ThankYou rewards.
+Below are the currently available Citi cards that earn ThankYou rewards (and that CashFreely recommends).

 Personal

-$200 after you spend $1,500 in the first 6 months.
 Now with a signup bonus!
-A great complement to the Citi Strata Premier ℠ Card.
+A great complement to the Citi Strata Premier® Card.

 Business